 We act as a self-insurer for auto liability, defined as including property damage, personal injury, or cargo.
 Under the April 2023 renewal, our auto liability retention limit across all operating entities was increased to \$3.0 million for any individual claim based on the insured party, accident date, and circumstances of the loss event subject to a \$3.5 million corridor for any one accident or combination of accidents that exceed \$3.0 million.
-Prior to the April 2023 renewal, Heartland Express, Millis Transfer, and CFI had a retention limit of \$2.0 million and Smith Transport had a retention limit of \$0.5 million.
-In addition to the \$2.0 million base retention limit, Heartland Express, Millis Transfer, and CFI were subject to a \$1.0 million corridor for any one accident or combination of accidents that exceeded \$2.0 million.
-For the April 2023 renewal, liabilities in excess of the \$3.0 million deductible and \$3.5 million corridor are covered by insurance up to \$80.0 million.
+Prior to the In April 2023 renewal, Heartland Express, Millis Transfer, and CFI had a retention limit 2024, an additional corridor was added, where we retain liability of \$2.0 million and Smith Transport had a retention limit of \$0.5 million.
+In addition to the \$2.0 million base retention limit, Heartland Express, Millis Transfer, and CFI were subject to a \$1.0 million corridor \$5.0 million for any one accident or combination of accidents that exceeded \$2.0 million exceed \$10.0 million.
+For the April 2023 renewal, liabilities Liabilities in excess of the \$3.0 million deductible, and the \$3.5 million corridor, and the \$5.0 million corridor are covered by insurance up to \$80.0 million.
 We retain any liability in excess of \$80.0 million.
 Prior to the April 2023 renewal, our excess limit was \$60.0 million, including retention of 50% of exposure from \$5.0 million to \$10.0 million.
-Furthermore, under the April 2023 renewal, our premiums are subject to upward or downward adjustments based on claims experience in the \$3.0 million to \$10.0 million policy during the three year program.
+Furthermore, under the April 2023 renewal, our premiums are subject to upward or downward adjustments based on claims experience in the \$3.0 million to \$10.0 million policy during the three year program. program of April 2023 to March 2026.
 The elevated retention limit and the premium adjustment feature could lead to increased volatility in our insurance and claims expense, depending on the frequency and magnitude of claims.

 We act as a self-insurer for workers' compensation based on defined insurance retention of \$1.0 million.
 We act as a self-insurer for property damage to our tractors and trailers.
-We maintain a general insurance coverage policy for our terminal facilities with a \$0.25 million deductible.
+We maintain a general insurance coverage policy for our terminal facilities with a \$0.25 \$1.0 million deductible.